Sea Lion Intervention

 Credit: Robin Lindsey NOAA permit #24359

-The responders were able to free the first sea lion of the fishing rig that had caused a horrific injury.
-The second sea lion was examined and what looked like an entanglement turned out to be an old scar.
+The responders were able to free the first sea lion of the downrigger clip that had caused a horrific injury.
+The second sea lion was examined and what looked like an entanglement turned out to be an old healed scar.
 Both animals were given drugs to reverse the sedation, and they quickly recovered.

-This disentanglement action was a perfect example of the cooperation among the Pacific Northwest stranding networks.
+This disentanglement response was a perfect example of the cooperation among the Pacific Northwest stranding network members.
 Seal Sitters volunteers were pleased to contribute vital public outreach and education to the effort.